-When putting together the perfect PC gaming set setup, it can be tough to find the best performing mechanical keyboard for your build.
+When putting together the perfect PC gaming set setup, it can be tough to find good performing mechanical keyboard for your build.
 Adding more to that difficulty is trying to find a white mechanical keyboard that matches the color scheme of your build.
-For that reason, we have compiled a list of the best white mechanical keyboards currently available on the market.
+For that reason, we have compiled a list of the top white mechanical keyboards currently available on the market.
 Each of the mechanical keyboards below has been extensively reviewed and researched to ensure that you may have the best experience when PC gaming.

-Comparison Table of the Best White Mechanical Keyboards:
+White Mechanical Keyboards: Comparison

 EagleTec KG011-R Mechanical Keyboard